-You must have an Inland Trout Stamp Privilege if you need a fishing license and intend to fish for trout or salmon in inland waters, including streams flowing into Lake Superior (except a trout stamp is not needed for fishing lake trout in inland lakes under the authority of the Two-day lake trout, Salvelinus namaycush, fishing license).
-You need a Great Lakes Trout and Salmon Stamp Privilege to fish for trout and salmon in Lake Superior, Lake Michigan, Green Bay, and streams that flow into Green Bay and Lake Michigan from their mouths up to the first dam or lake including the Milwaukee River upstream to the Grafton Dam in the village of Grafton and tributaries of the Milwaukee River upstream to the first dam or lake, and the Menomonee River upstream to the Lepper Dam in the village of Menomonee Falls and tributaries of the Menomonee River upstream to the first dam or lake.
+You must have an Inland Trout Stamp Privilege if you need a fishing license and intend to fish for trout or salmon in inland waters, including streams flowing into Lake Superior (except a trout stamp is not needed for fishing lake trout in inland lakes under the authority of the two-day lake trout, Salvelinus namaycush, fishing license).
+You need a Great Lakes Trout and Salmon Stamp Privilege to fish for trout and salmon in Lake Superior, Lake Michigan, Green Bay and streams that flow into Green Bay and Lake Michigan from their mouths up to the first dam or lake including the Milwaukee River upstream to the Grafton Dam in the village of Grafton and tributaries of the Milwaukee River upstream to the Lepper Dam in the village of Menomonee Falls and tributaries of the Menomonee River upstream to the first dam or lake.
 Anyone who is exempt from the requirements to have a fishing license or who is not required to pay a fee for a fishing license also does not need to purchase an Inland Trout or Great Lakes Trout and Salmon Stamp Privilege to fish for trout in those waters.
-NOTE: One trout or salmon stamp covers all people on a family license.
-Please consult the Guide to Wisconsin Trout Fishing Regulations, 2022-2023 for further trout and salmon information.
+NOTE: One trout or salmon stamp covers all people on a nonresident family license.
+Please consult the Guide to Wisconsin Trout Fishing Regulations, 2024-2025 for further trout and salmon information.
 For online information on Lake Michigan and its tributaries visit dnr.wi.gov/topic/fishing/lakemichigan.